chefspec/chefspec/README.md

 end
 ```

-ChefSpec will rails an error like:
+ChefSpec will raise an error like:

 ```text
 Real data_bags are disabled.
 Unregistered data_bag: data_bag(:users)